eight04/angular-datetime/README.md

 Changelog
 ---------
+* 5.1.0 (Mar 9, 2017)
+	- Switch to browserify.
+	- Drop karma, switch to mocha + jsdom.
+	- **Update custom-input to 0.2.0.**
+	- Now this package is requirable, perhaps it works better in different bundlers.
 * 5.0.0 (Dec 23, 2016)
 	- Rewritten in ES6.
 		- The core part of the parser and the input mask are pulled out as [custom-input](https://github.com/eight04/custom-input)